 5. Compared to the United States and most Western European countries, Spain’s property prices are more affordable, offering good value for investment.

-6. Despite occasional market fluctuations, Spanish real estate historically shows long-term appreciation and is primed for continued growth, with an increasing number of Spanish properties sold to foreign buyers.
+6. Despite occasional property market fluctuations, Spanish real estate historically shows long-term appreciation and is primed for continued growth, with an increasing number of Spanish properties sold to foreign buyers.

 7. The country is well connected globally, with direct flights to cities throughout the US and worldwide.